 Example of Exposure Therapy for Anxiety

 Exposure therapy is a type of CBT therapy used to help people reduce avoidant behavior driven by anxiety.
-Exposure therapy involves weekly therapy sessions with a licensed professional.
+It involves weekly therapy sessions with a licensed professional.
 Sessions usually last 1-2 hours and occur weekly for a total of 9-12 sessions.
-As a part of this treatment, therapists first help clients learn relaxation skills.
-These might include exercises like breathing or mindfulness or exercises that introduce calming thoughts.
+Exposure therapy is most used with specific phobias (fears) or in situations where avoidance related to anxiety has become problematic.1,9

-Over time, clients become de-sensitized to their triggers and experience less anxiety when confronted with them.
-They also develop better coping skills that help them stay calm during times when they do experience anxiety.
+Over time, clients become desensitized to their triggers and experience less anxiety when confronted with them.
+They also develop better coping skills that help them stay calm during times when they do experience anxiety.9

-Example of Exposure & Response Prevention
+Example of Exposure & Response Prevention for OCD

 Exposure and Response Prevention (ERP) is a specific type of CBT treatment used to treat Obsessive-Compulsive Disorder (OCD).
 This treatment involves helping people learn skills to experience their obsessions (exposure) without engaging in repetitive compulsions (response prevention).
 Because compulsions are used by people with OCD to reduce anxious thoughts and feelings, this therapy involves teaching new ways to manage their anxiety.
 The client will also need to learn skills to resist the strong urges they will have to engage in the compulsive behavior.

 Similar to exposure therapy, clients receiving ERP will develop a fear hierarchy to denote low, moderate, and high-level fears.
 Over the course of several sessions, the client will gradually work their way up to facing high-level fears, developing skills along the way that promote coping.
 This treatment has been researched and found to be one of the most effective methods of treating OCD.
-It typically consists of weekly sessions lasting 1-2 hours for about 12 weeks.6
+It typically consists of weekly sessions lasting 1-2 hours for about 12 weeks.2,4,6,10

 Example of Trauma-Focused CBT